DEVIL’S GOT A NEW DISGUISE: How a 1988 Aerosmith Riff Survived to 2006

 “13” Aerosmith’s greatest dark ballad that never saw the light of day

-“13” is the working title of an unreleased song from the 1992 Get a Grip sessions.
-“13” was most likely used because it was the 13th song on the list of songs they were working on and as the song didn’t have lyrics they just refereed to it as “13”.
-This is a great example … More “13” Aerosmith’s greatest dark ballad that never saw the light of day
+“Thirteen” is the working title of an unreleased song from the 1992 Get a Grip sessions.
+“13” was most likely used because it was the 13th song on the song chart they were working on and as the song didn’t have lyrics they just refereed to it as “13”.
+The song “13” initiated its recording … More “13” Aerosmith’s greatest dark ballad that never saw the light of day

 “TROUBLE” the unfinished rocker that got played live twice

 “Trouble” is an Aerosmith outtake written by Steven and Joe, with Richie Supa, during the 1992 sessions at the A&M Records, in Los Angeles, for the first attempt of the Get a Grip album with producer Bruce Fairburn, and later revisited during the initial 1996 sessions of Nine Lives with Glen Ballard.
-This song is … More “TROUBLE” the unfinished rocker that got played live twice
+The song “Trouble” … More “TROUBLE” the unfinished rocker that got played live twice

 “BLACK CHERRY” an amazing dark rocker omitted for being too sexual!

-“Black Cherry” is an Aerosmith outtake written between the ’88/’89 Pump sessions – when it was referred to as “Hot Toddy” with unfinished lyrics – and the early 1992 sessions at the A&M Records, in Los Angeles, for the first attempt of the Get a Grip album with producer Bruce Fairburn.
-It is a cool … More “BLACK CHERRY” an amazing dark rocker omitted for being too sexual!
+“Black Cherry” is an Aerosmith outtake written between the ’88/’89 Pump sessions – when it was referred to as “Hot Toddy” with unfinished lyrics – and the early 1991/2 sessions at the A&M Records, in Los Angeles, for the first attempt of the Get a Grip album with producer Bruce Fairburn.
+The evolution of “Black … More “BLACK CHERRY” an amazing dark rocker omitted for being too sexual!

 “STRANGE” a bizarre and promising rocker that should have been finished during AEROSMITH 1992 sessions for GET A GRIP!

 Written during the 1992 demo sessions for Get a Grip at the A&M Studio in Los Angeles, for the first attempt at the album.
 It got to the end of the recording process, from a simple demo (October 14, 1992) to a final mix mastered track (February 1, 1993).
-A demo starts with a drum … More “STRANGE” a bizarre and promising rocker that should have been finished during AEROSMITH 1992 sessions for GET A GRIP!
+The song “Strange” began its recording … More “STRANGE” a bizarre and promising rocker that should have been finished during AEROSMITH 1992 sessions for GET A GRIP!